Where the light gets in….

 and struggle to catch a flash of eternity, the everything, seen without looking.
 That’s the instant I know what it means to be alive, awake, a part of something greater than knowing.
 It’s the crack in the façade, the peek behind the curtain, the lightning bolt of creation that we are part of and will never know.

-Sharon Lopez Mooney, Where the light gets in, “Evening Street Review” Summer Issue, July, ed.
-Barbara Bergmann, Sacamento CA, 2022
+Sharon Lopez Mooney, Where the light gets in, “Evening Street Review” Issue #36, July, ed.
+Barbara Bergmann, Sacramento CA, December 2022